AlvinCen/full-pos/README.md

 ### 4. Database Migration & Seeding

-This command will apply the database schema and populate it with initial demo data (users, roles, etc.).
+This command will apply the database schema and populate it with initial demo data (users, roles, products, sales, etc.).

 ```bash
 npm run prisma:migrate